Benihana: History

 Benihana Bekkan in Nihonbashi, Tokyo, the first Benihana teppanyaki restaurant.

 Japan

 Yunosuke Aoki founded a jazz café called "Ellington" in the Nihonbashi district of Tokyo in 1937.
 The café was destroyed during the firebombing of Tokyo in 1945 and reopened in 1947 as a coffee shop called Benihana.
 Aoki opened a restaurant on the second floor in 1950.
 In 1955, he opened a teppanyaki restaurant across the street, now known as Benihana Bekkan.
 This was followed by a Ginza location in 1956, which closed in 1997 and was demolished to make way for the Aoki Tower office building.
+The original Benihana Bekkan location closed on December 27, 2025, with plans to reopen at a new location in the future.